desingh9/Security-Plus-Study-Notes/README.md

 1. **Daily Study:** Navigate into individual domain files or week-by-week folders to review daily topics.
 2. **Markdown Preview:** Use VS Code or GitHub's native viewer to render LaTeX math equations ($\text{ALE} = \text{SLE} \times \text{ARO}$) and tables clearly.
 3. **Flashcard Reference:** Key definitions and acronyms can be reviewed in the summary matrices at the end of each session.
+4. daily study or revise the notes and video sources such as Professor Messer YT channel

 ---